The Happiness Currency

 Design Process

-Through exploration and observation of the Japanese culture when visiting beautiful places in Tokyo, Nagoya and Kyoto, we where able to identify connections between the two UNESCO Design cities, Nagoya and Geelong.
+Through exploring and observing Japanese culture while visiting Tokyo, Nagoya, and Kyoto, we were able to identify meaningful connections between the two UNESCO Design Cities: Nagoya and Geelong.

 Next